 4. GameDaily Connect USA

 Formerly known as Casual Connect, this game developer conference was at one time dedicated to casual and mobile gaming.
 In 2019 it was redeveloped into a more inclusive event for developers of all stripes.
 Established in 2005, GameDaily Connect is a relative newcomer to the list of annual gaming events.
 Even though it’s not as well established as E3 or GDC, it has already developed a modest attendance list.
-This event ran August 27 to 29 at the Disneyland® Hotel in Anaheim, CA. The event was cancelled for 2020, and as yet event organizers haven’t released details about 2021.
+The last GameDaily Connect event ran from August 27-29, 2019 at the Disneyland® Hotel in Anaheim, CA. The event was cancelled for 2020, and as yet event organizers haven’t released details about 2021.
 According to its most current statement, GameDaily Connect is “temporarily paused” but plans to come back “bigger and better than ever.”